A nation divided: Has the pandemic changed working preferences forever? -

 Battle lines have been drawn, with some people arguing that if WFH worked perfectly fine in a pandemic, why doesn’t it now?
 Others suggest productivity levels have dropped, and there is a reason why the minority of people worked from home pre-pandemic.

 Since the pandemic, working from home in the UK has more than doubled from 4.7 million to 9.9 million between October to December 2019 and January to March 2022 (according to the Office for National Statistics).
 But now people are being told to return to the office, so what does this mean for you?
-Has the pandemic changed working preferences forever?
+Has the pandemic changed working from home preferences forever?

 As a business, we have fluctuated between the two; trialling a combination of methods to determine what works best for employees and the functionality of the business.